dominikh/go-tools/simple/README.md

 ## Purpose

-Gosimple differs from golint in that gosimple focusses on simplifying code, while golint flags common style issues.
+Gosimple differs from golint in that gosimple focuses on simplifying code, while golint flags common style issues.
 Furthermore, gosimple always targets the latest Go version.
 If a new Go release adds a simpler way of doing something, gosimple will suggest that way.